Memories of the Phonograph

 The original book (unpublished) focused on phonograph advertising and the "B-side" of the phonograph's history including how the phonograph was marketed, how it changed the definition of home and personal entertainment and how the phonograph continued to evolve in the popular culture revolution of recorded sound.

 Over forty-years later much has changed.
-More and more primary sources are now on-line; microfilm has been replaced by on-line digitized documents and services like newspapers.com make searches on thousands of newspapers and millions of pages easily accessible.
-Hundreds of thousands of recordings are on-line and research by collectors and scholars from many fields has produced diverse, colorful, and well-documented material for anyone interested in the history of the phonograph and recorded sound.
+More and more primary sources are now on-line; microfilm has been replaced with on-line digitization and services like newspapers.com make searches accessible on thousands of newspapers and millions of pages.
+Hundreds of thousands of recordings are on-line and collectors, researchers and museums have the artifacts and resources to tell stories and related history from many perspectives.

-But a website obviously allows innumerable examples of phonograph connections to be shown, provides multi-media options and links to anything on the intranet.
+But a website can host innumerable examples of phonograph connections with multimedia options and hyperlinks possible with anything on the intranet.

 All, of course, unimaginable in a book.

-But the limitations of an individual will not be the challenge of the future.
-An Internet Bot can already use any of the WIP Phonographia 'lists', galleries and themes and find an unbelievable number of new connections in minutes, seconds, microseconds...who knows how much, how fast, and what future results will be.
+But the limitations of an individual (like my own) will not be the challenge of the future for creating a phonographia-like scrapbook.
+An Internet Bot and AI can already use any of the work-in-progress Phonographia lists, galleries and themes and find an unbelievable number of new connections in minutes, seconds, microseconds...who knows how much, how fast, and what the future searches will find.

 At that point (if I was still here) I'd probably be saying that a book would have been a better idea than a website.